-CABS-Evidence Based

-Semester

-Credit Hours

-Semester

-Credit Hours

-0.75

-0.75

-0.75

-0.50

-2.50

-5.25

-2.00

-4.00

-8.00

-4.00

-6.00

-6.00

-4.00

-6.00

-40.00

-SCHOOL OF

-Advanced Core Clinical - 10 Weeks

-Course Semester Credit Hours

-Sub-Internship 4.00

-Selectives 4.00

-APEX 2.00

-Total Credits 10.00

-Elective Courses - 22 Weeks

-Course Semester Credit Hours

-Pre-Clinical and/or Clinical Electives 22.00

-Intersession - 2 Weeks

-Course Semester Credit Hours

-Service Learning, Wellness, 0.50

-and Narrative Medicine 0.50

-Please refer to the Core Rotation Scheduling Guidelines in the Student Handbook for timelines to complete clinical core rotations.

-Graduation Requirements Semester Credit Hours

-Total Minimum Curriculum

-Credits - 137 Weeks 151.75

-Students must take and pass the Clinical Practice Exam (CPX).
+2 Week Required Course Course Semester Credit Hours Service Learning, Wellness, and Narrative Medicine 0.50 Please refer to the Core Rotation Scheduling Guidelines in the Student Handbook for timelines to complete clinical core rotations.
+Graduation Requirements Semester Credit Hours Total Minimum Curriculum Credits - 135 Weeks 133.75 Students must take and pass the Clinical Practice Exam (CPX).
+Students must complete a Student Scholarship & Inquiry Project (M.D./Ph.D. students are exempt from the Inquiry Project).
 Students must take and pass the USMLE Step 1 & Step 2CK-prior to graduation.
 Students must obtain Basic Life Support (BLS) Certification prior to graduation.
 Students must obtain Advanced Cardiac Life Support (ACLS) Certification or Pediatric Advanced Life Support (PALS) Certification prior to graduation.
 M.D./Ph.D.
 Program: Students joining the program after year 1 will begin the curriculum requirements at year of entry.

-Students must not have any professional deficiencies in order to graduate with an M.D. degree.

-A Sub-Internship must be taken at Baylor in Family Medicine, Medicine, Neurology, Obstetrics and Gynecology, Pediatrics, Psychiatry, or Surgery.
-The Sub-Internship must be completed prior to Advanced Physicianship Experience (APEX).

-SELECTIVES (GROUP A)

-Choose 2 of these 2-week courses (Prerequisite Surgery Clerkship): Ophthalmology, Orthopedic Surgery, Otolaryngology, Urology

-16 of the 22 required elective credits must be clinical.
-For all medical students, no more than 6 credits of Foundational Sciences Electives/Research taken at BCM can be counted toward degree requirements.
-Students enrolled in the following official BCM Dual Degree programs (MD/PhD, MD/JD, MD/MPH, MD/MBA, and MD/MS-SBMI) may have 4 weeks fewer required clinical elective credits than MD only students.
+Students must not have any professional deficiencies in order to graduate with an M.D. degree. - A Sub-Internship must be taken at Baylor in Family Medicine, Medicine, Neurology, Obstetrics and Gynecology, Pediatrics, Psychiatry, or Surgery.
+The Sub-Internship must be completed prior to Transition to Residency (TTR). - 16 of the 22 required elective credits must be clinical.
+For all students, no more than 6 credits of non-clinical taken at BCM can be counted toward degree requirements.
 For all students, a minimum of 8 clinical credits must be taken at BCM.

-♦ The following courses are didactic courses occurring during the clinical phase of the curriculum:

-- Patient Safety and Clinical Applications of Biomedical Sciences (CABS) Business and Leadership in Medicine, Nutrition, and Evidence Based Medicine -occur in the 2nd year during clinical phase of the curriculum

-- Determinants, Disparities and Social/Population Health (DDASH) occurs in the 3rd year of the clinical phase of the curriculum

-GRADUATION REQUIREMENTS ARE SUBJECT TO CHANGE (advance notice will be given)
+Students enrolled in the following official BCM Dual Degree programs (MD/PhD, MD/JD, MD/MPH, MD/MBA, and MD/MS-SBMI) will require 18 total elective credits (minimum of 12 clinical credits).